SantiagoTorres/reprotest/README.md

 file, reprotest can be run without passing those as command-line arguments.
 Command-line arguments always override config file options.

-Reprotest searches the working directory for `.reprotestrc`; other locations will be supported in the future.
+Reprotest by default loads `./.reprotestrc`, or you can tell it to load another file with the `--config-file` command line option.

 A sample config file is below.

     [basics]
     build_command = setup.py sdist